 Yes.
-Open carry is legal in Montana without a permit for anyone at least 18 years old that can legally own a firearm with several restrictions.
+Open carry and concealed carry are now legal in Montana without a permit for anyone at least 18 years old that can legally own a firearm with several restrictions.
 Some areas are off-limits, including schools and federal buildings.
-It should be noted that concealed is defined as a handgun that is wholly or partially covered by the clothing or apparel of the person carrying or bearing the weapon.

 Do I Have to Register My Gun in Montana?

 No. There is no firearms registration requirement in Montana.

 Is There a Waiting Period to Buy a Gun in Montana?

 No. Montana has no mandated waiting period prior to the purchase of a firearm.

 Can I Carry a Loaded Gun in My Car in Montana?